hairu/freelss/README.md

 FreeLSS is a laser scanning program for the Raspberry Pi.
 It allows a Raspberry Pi to function as the core to a complete turn table laser scanning system.

+Additionally, the standard Linux buld allows the use of an ordinary webcam and the Arduino-based turntable/laser driver from the FabScan100 Fab Lab project.

 ###COMPILE

-These instructions assume you are running the latest version of Raspbian.
+These instructions assume you are running the latest version of Raspbian or Debian/Ubuntu for base Linux maches.
 Other distros will likely require changes.

 First, update the firmware to the latest version and reboot.
 ```